 Wine is one of the most widely consumed alcoholic drinks globally as it has many known health benefits.
 Due to the presence of omega-3 fatty acids, it can help in improving metabolism and aid in weight loss.
 It can also prevent cancer by stopping the growth of cancerous cells.
 Unlike other alcoholic drinks, wine helps in improving liver health & also known to be good for your heart.

 White wines are generally pressed from whitish, pale yellow, or green grapes.
 However, there are few white wines also made using red or dark grapes.
-The grapes pressed to extract their juice.
+The grapes were pressed to extract their juice.
 This is followed by filtering of the skin and seeds of the grapes.
-The grape juice extracted then fermented using different procedures which depends on the type of white wine being manufactured.
-Wine generally fermented without skin contact.
+The grape juice is extracted then fermented using different procedures which depends on the type of white wine being manufactured.
+Wine is generally fermented without skin contact.
 Dry white wine is made from the complete fermentation of the wort.
 On the other hand, sweet wines are produced by stopping the fermentation process before all the grape sugars are converted to alcohol.
-White wines served before meals, with desserts, or in between meals as a refreshing drink.
+White wines are served before meals, with desserts, or in between meals as a refreshing drink.
 White wines are more refreshing and lighter in style and taste than red wines.

-List of Top 10 Wine Brands in India
+List of Top 10 Wine brands in India

 1. Charosa Selections Sauvignon Blanc